Types of Conditional Sentences

 In these examples, the imperative mood in the main clause adds a direct and actionable element to the sentence, making it clear what action should be taken if the condition is fulfilled.

-In these cases, verbs of indicative mood can stand in various tense forms in both parts of the sentence.
+In these cases, verbs in the indicative mood can stand in various tense forms in both parts of the sentence.

 If she is at home, she is probably preparing a meal.

-If she phoned him yesterday, he told her the news.
+If she called him yesterday, he told her the news.

 It is formed using the past simple tense in the if clause (the condition) and the conditional modal would + base form of the verb in the main clause.